-Year 1 funding for EPSCoR Internships is secured for the time frame of July 1, 2019 – June 30, 2020.
-Note: A later amendment will be required of EIs awarded with funding requested beyond June 30, 2020, and will be subject to the availability of future funds from NSF.
+Year 2 funding for EPSCoR Internships is secured for the time frame of July 1, 2020 – June 30, 2021.
+Companies may submit a renewal proposal for internships beyond June 30, 2021, these proposals will be subject to the availability of future funds from NSF.

-Most EPSCoR Internships consist of 40-hour workweeks, over an 8 week period during the student’s summer break, generally between April 1 and June 30.
+Most EPSCoR Internships consist of 40-hour workweeks, over an 8 week period during the student’s academic break.

 The EI application requires that both the company and the student(s) are already known to each other.
-If that is not the case, companies are encouraged to reach out to Rosemary Fama at firstname.lastname@example.org with specified educational expectations and detailed project descriptions for each requested intern (max 2) by February 1.
+If that is not the case, companies are encouraged to reach out to Rosemary Fama at email@example.com with specified educational expectations and detailed project descriptions for each requested intern (max 2).